jnozzi/cocoadev.com/markdown/NSPersistentDocumentAsPackage.md

 ----

 **Update** - Evidently, according to this post [ http://www.cocoabuilder.com/archive/message/cocoa/2005/5/24/136816 ], there is an unspecified problem with Core Data and packages / bundles.
 This is apparently a 'known issue', but little is 'known' about it publicly beyond that.
 Peachy.
-According to Mmalcolm Crawford on the cocoa-dev mailing list, "... the way that General/NSDocument works and the way General/NSPersistentDocument wants to work such that you should not expect to be able to create an application based on General/NSPersistentDocument that uses file wrappers."
+According to Mmalcolm Crawford on the cocoa-dev mailing list, "... the way that NSDocument works and the way NSPersistentDocument wants to work such that you should not expect to be able to create an application based on NSPersistentDocument that uses file wrappers."

 Hopefully more information about this will be forthcoming soon - this is a huge deal-breaker for my using Core Data for this otherwise perfectly suited project.